lm2612/Tutorials/README.md

 ## Introduction to Supervised Learning
 ### Part 1: Regression
 We will use the California house price dataset.

 <a target="_blank" href="https://colab.research.google.com/github/lm2612/Tutorials/blob/main/1_supervised_learning_regression/1-LinearRegression_HousePrice.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

+Use python packages to predict house prices starting with linear regression with one input feature, then adding more terms (polynomial regression), adding more variables (multivariate linear regression) and even regularisation.

 Advanced Tutorial (Code your own algorithms):

 <a target="_blank" href="https://colab.research.google.com/github/lm2612/Tutorials/blob/main/1_supervised_learning_regression/1-AdvancedLinearRegression_HousePrice.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

+Code up your own linear regression, gradient descent, and stochastic gradient descent.
+Compare the results to the python packages scikit-learn and even Pytorch.

 ### Part 2: Classification
 We will use the Titanic survival rate dataset.